pquochuy/attention_augmented_conv/README.md

-# attention_augmented_conv
-Implementation of attention-augmented convolution layer.
+# Implementation of attention-augmented convolution layer.

 Tensorflow implementation of the Attention Augmented Convolutional Networks proposed in